Less is More: Revisiting the Gaussian Mechanism for Differential Privacy: Lifting the Curse

 First, we observe that the angle between $(\mathbf{s}-f(\bm{x}))$ and $(\mathbf{s}-f(\bm{x}'))$ is identical to the angle between $\mathbf{h}$ and $\mathbf{g}$, because $(\mathbf{s}-f(\bm{x}))=\mathbf{n}$ and $(\mathbf{s}-f(\bm{x}'))=\mathbf{n}'$, and $\mathbf{n}$ and $\mathbf{n}'$ are obtained by scaling $\mathbf{h}$ and $\mathbf{g}$.
 We use $\theta$ to represent the angle between $\mathbf{h}$ and $\mathbf{g}$ (i.e., identically between $(\mathbf{s}-f(\bm{x}))$ and $(\mathbf{s}-f(\bm{x}'))$).
 Thus, from a geometric perspective, $||\mathbf{s}-f(\bm{x}')||_2 + ||\mathbf{s}-f(\bm{x})||_2$ is the sum of the length of two edges of a triangle in $\R^{M}$, and the angle between these two edges is $\theta$.
 Moreover, the length of the third edge (opposite to this specific angle) is $|| (\mathbf{s}-f(\bm{x}')) - (\mathbf{s}-f(\bm{x}))||_2 =||f(\bm{x})- f(\bm{x}') ||_2$.
 For better understanding, we visualize the above description in Figure \ref{fig:geometric}(a), where the red point (resp. blue point) indicates $\mathbf{n}$ (resp. $\mathbf{n}'$) in $\R^{M}$, and the red dashed line (resp. blue dashed line) is the randomly sampled $\mathbf{h}$ (resp. $\mathbf{g}$) (note that we show $\mathbf{h}$ and $\mathbf{g}$ as bidirectional, because $\mathbf{n}$ and $\mathbf{n}'$ can point to the opposite direction of $\mathbf{h}$ and $\mathbf{g}$, respectively).

-It is well know that the length of each edge of a triangle is upper bounded by the diameter of the circumscribed circle of the triangle.
-We demonstrate this fact in Figure \ref{fig:geometric}(b) and (c), where $\frac{d}{2}$ represents the radius of the circumcircle.
+It is well-known that the length of each edge of a triangle is upper bounded by the diameter of the circumscribed circle of the triangle.
+We show this fact in Figure \ref{fig:geometric}(b) and Figure (c), where $\frac{d}{2}$ represents the radius of the circumcircle.
 According to the law of sine, we have $d = ||f(\bm{x})-f(\bm{x}') ||_2\big/{sin(\theta)}$.
 Thus,

-where the last inequality is because the query sensitivity on neighboring datasets is $\Delta_2f = \max_{\bm{x}\sim\bm{x}'}||f(\bm{x})-f(\bm{x}')||_2$.
+where the last inequality is because the query sensitivity on neighboring datasets is $\Delta_2f = \sup_{\bm{x}\sim\bm{x}'}||f(\bm{x})-f(\bm{x}')||_2$.